Kiransurya563/Realia/README.md

 # Realia
-It belongs to real estate domain &amp; targeted date is dec-2024
+# It belongs to real estate domain
+# starting date 20 dec 2023